 I just had to share Grandma’s super easy Cold Shrimp Dip Recipe, that is made with cream cheese and horseradish.

-This recipe is literally so easy that I am not going to share a video tutorial like I usually do because you honestly just dump and mix (minus chopping an onion).
+This recipe is honestly so easy to make, that I am not going to share a video tutorial like I usually do because you just dump and mix (minus chopping an onion).

 It’s that simple…so we are going to start out with me showing still images of the process for making it, which will then be followed up with a free printable recipe card.